 The Case and Case Learning Objectives and Implementation Guidance (CLOIG) must be presented as one Word document.
 The first page of the case should contain the title and abstract (following the format of a standard manuscript).
 Case Studies typically start with a section labeled I. CASE.

 A page break separates the Case and CLOIG.
-Each segment must include all relevant elements specific to that segment , including references, all captions for numbered figures/graphics, numbered tables, exhibits, and appendices.
-Thus, include the case with all references, figures, tables, etc., and then include the CLOIG followed by its references, figures, tables, etc. Numbered figures and other graphics are to be submitted as separate files, one file per graphic, formatted per the specifications in the Graphics section.
+Each segment must include all relevant elements specific to that segment , including references, index of supplemental material (when applicable), all captions for numbered figures and other graphics, numbered tables, exhibits, and appendices.
+Thus, include the Case with all references, index, figures, tables, and appendices (as applicable for the Case), and then include the CLOIG followed by its references, index, figures, tables, and appendices (as applicable for the CLOIG).

 Teaching Notes